Course Title: Steel Structures 1

 Course Description

 This course provides foundation knowledge and skills relevant to the concepts, principles and components of structural design.
 It introduces the design of steel structures using the limit state design philosophy.
 You will gain an understanding of statutory requirements, design standards, steel industry practices and design documentation.
 Steel structural members, structural design principles and evaluation of loads and estimation of member capacities for steel structures will all be addressed.
 The course content builds on your knowledge of force systems in equilibrium, analysis of simple structures and structural mechanics.
-You will gain experience in the design of a low-rise steel building via a group design project.
+You will gain experience in the design of a low-rise steel building via a design project.

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the following Program Learning Outcomes for BH077 Bachelor of Engineering (Civil and Infrastructure) (Honours)
+This course contributes to the following Program Learning Outcomes (PLOs) for:

 1.3.
 In-depth understanding of specialist bodies of knowledge within the engineering discipline.